akitogo/cbGoogleAnalytics/README.md

 Implements Google Analytics for Contentbox 3.x

 ## Installation
-- install the module via commandbox
+- install module via Commandbox

 ```
 box install cbGoogleAnalytics
 ```
 ## Why should you use it?
-This module add to admin module section some config options for Google Analytics
+This module adds to admin module section some config options for Google Analytics

 Besides ease of use it disables tracking for page previews